- Search The Registry

 Queen Charlotte made many contributions to Britain as it is today, though the evidence is not obvious or well publicized.
 Her African bloodline in the British royal family is not common knowledge.
 Portraits of the Queen had been reduced to fiction of the Black Magi until two art historians suggested that the definite African features of the paintings derived from actual subjects, not the minds of painters.

 Sir Allan Ramsey produced the most African representations of the Queen and was responsible for the majority of the paintings of the Queen.
 Ramsey’s inclination to paint truer versions of the Queen could be seen to have come from being ‘an anti-slavery intellectual of his day.
 The Coronation painting by Ramsey of the Queen was sent out to the colonies/commonwealth and played a subtle political role in the anti-slavery movement.
 Johann Zoffany also frequently painted the Royal family in informal family scenes.

 Queen Charlotte died on November 17, 1818 at Dutch House in Surrey, now Kew Palace, in the presence of her eldest son, the Prince Regent.
 She is buried at St George’s Chapel, Windsor.
 The only private writings that have survived are Queen Charlotte's 444 letters to her closest confidant, her older brother, Charles II, Grand Duke of Mecklenburg-Strelitz.
 On 23 May 1773, in a letter, the Queen felt she was in a position of privilege yet a task.
 Her Christian faith was a protection and a method of endurance, as she quotes from the Bible and recognizes her role as a royal of God beyond her royal role on earth.
 An exhibition took place in 2004 at the Queen’s Gallery, Buckingham Palace, displaying Charlotte and George’s collections and tastes in the arts.

-Queen Charlotte was the great great-great grandmother of the present Queen Elizabeth II who still lives in the expanded Buckingham House, now Buckingham Palace.
+Queen Charlotte was the 4 times great grandmother of the present Queen Elizabeth II who still lives in the expanded Buckingham House, now Buckingham Palace.
 Kew gardens still flourish and are always being expanded; the Queen Charlotte maternity hospital and many other places still carry her name in honor globally, such as Charlotte town, Canada and Fort Charlotte, St Vincent, West Indies.